 1. Go to settings

 2. Navigate to the device’s Application Manager.

-7. Restart the application manually, and no trace of the virus will have remained.
+7. Manually restart the application, and no trace of the virus will remain.

-1. Uninstalling the malicious application that infected an Android device with the FBI virus almost always does the trick.
-First of all, to avoid the FBI virus lock screen and notification, the infected device will need to be booted into Safe Mode, the method of doing which varies from one device to the other.
+1. Uninstalling the malicious application that has infected an Android device with the FBI virus almost always does the trick.
+First of all, to avoid the FBI virus lock screen and notification, the infected device needs to be booted into Safe Mode.
+The method of doing this varies from one device to another.
 Once the device has been booted into Safe Mode, the term ‘Safe Mode’ will appear on the bottom left corner of the screen.

 3. Navigate to the device’s Application Manager.

-1. In the event that uninstalling the malicious application does not get rid of the FBI virus from an Android device, the last resort, a method that is guaranteed to work, is to reset the device to factory settings.
-First of all, a person should back any data that they don’t want to lose up to a computer as a factory reset wipes almost all of the data stored on a device’s on board storage.
+1. If uninstalling the malicious application does not remove the FBI virus from an Android device, the last resort – a method guaranteed to work – is to reset the device to factory settings.
+First and foremost, an individual should back up any data they don’t want to lose to a computer, as a factory reset wipes almost all of the data stored on a device’s onboard storage.

 2. Navigate to the device’s Settings.